rjhoyle/cs151-spring2023/docs/content/lab7/warmup.md

 The process is:

-1. Walking up the tree from the insertion point to the root, label first node that fails height balance property as Z.
+1. Walking up the tree from the insertion point of the new node to the root, label the first node that fails the height balance property as Z.
 1. Z's tallest subtree is labeled Y
 1. Y's tallest subtree is labeled X
 1. Set A, B, and C to be the in-order listing of X, Y, and Z. That is, you should have A<B<C.